IAG

 GenAI in the world of insurance

-To help people understand how GenAI would function in an insurance setting we split its use at IAG into three simple-to-understand categories, each bigger in scale: 1) ready-to-use personal, 2) quick-build team agents and 3) large-scale organizational infrastructure.
+To help people understand how GenAI would function in an insurance setting we split its use at IAG into three simple-to-understand categories, each bigger in scale: 1) ready-to-use personal, 2) quick-build team agents and 3) large-scale organisational infrastructure.
 We named these Deploy, Shape and Compose.
 We broke the capabilities of GenAI into six categories, using movement and animation to educate.
 To foster a shared-learnings culture, we tell many stories of use cases.

 • Overlapping identity.
 A fresh take on the IAG Group brand – balancing consistency and differentiation.